Card Control

 SeanDevine says...

-Mastering multiple controls is a cornerstone of card magic.
-It allows for greater flexibility in routines and helps prevent the audience from catching on to a single method.
+The value of such a tutorial lies in comparing the angle of deception, difficulty level, and situational use of each control.
+Mastering multiple controls allows for greater flexibility in routines and helps prevent the audience from catching on to a single method.

 Thecardists says...